Optical skyrmions and other topological quasiparticles of light

-Another important kind of generalized topological quasiparticles are merons and bimerons.
+Another important kind of topological quasiparticles is merons and bimerons.
 A bimeron can similarly be described by a unit sphere mapping but with a more general wrapping style (Box~1).
 In contrast to the skyrmion representation with a fixed spiny sphere, a bimeron can be obtained by switching the coordinates of longitude and latitude or tilting the sphere.
-Based on the generalized topological transformation, the bimeron has the texture composed by two half-skyrmions (merons) with opposite polarities~\cite{jani2021antiferromagnetic}.
-The prior topological classification is also applicable to merons and bimerons~\cite{desplat2019paths,bera2019theory}.
-The third row of Fig.~\ref{f1} show the examples of N\'eel- ($s=1$), Bloch- ($s=1$), anti-type ($s=-1$), and higher order ($s=3$) bimerons.
-(In some initial papers, anti-type of (bi)meron was introduced due to its negative polarity~\cite{yu2018transformation}, which is different from an anti-(bi)meron notion introduced here).
+Based on the generalized topological transformation, the bimeron has the texture composed by two merons with opposite polarities~\cite{jani2021antiferromagnetic}.
+The above topological classification is also applicable to merons and bimerons~\cite{desplat2019paths,bera2019theory} (Fig.~\ref{f1}).
+(Please note that in some initial papers, anti-type of (bi)meron was introduced due to its negative polarity~\cite{yu2018transformation}, which is different from an anti-(bi)meron notion introduced here).
 Recently, a new concept of bimeronium was proposed as an extension of bimeron~\cite{zhang2021frustrated}, similar to skyrmionium evolved from skyrmion, with similar topological classification.
-With the described above topological classifications, we can easily extend the considerations to any quasiparticle, for example, the $k\pi$-bimeron with additional radial multi-twist structure in bimeronium (fourth plot in the fourth row of Fig.~\ref{f1}), which yet to be found experimentally.
-The described methodology can guide future discoveries of new types of topological quasiparticles in physics and photonics.
+The described above topological classifications can be extended to considerations of any quasiparticle, for example, the $k\pi$-bimeron with additional radial multi-twist structure in bimeronium (fourth plot in the fourth row of Fig.~\ref{f1}), which yet to be found experimentally.
+The described methodology can guide future discoveries of new types of topological quasiparticles in physics in general and photonics in particular. \\